lenddoefl/triggers/docs/introduction.rst

 ============
 Introduction
 ============
-The Triggers framework is a distributed implementation of the `Observer pattern`_.
+The Triggers framework is essentially a distributed implementation of the `Observer pattern`_.
 It keeps track of "triggers" that your application fires, and schedules asynchronous tasks to run in response.